DIY Magnetic Bookmarks

 - paper distressing tool (optional)

-DIY Antique Rose Magnetic Bookmarks – cutting, folding and punching
+DIY Magnetic Bookmarks – cutting, folding and punching

 1. Start by printing your bookmarks on cardstock paper and cut them along the edges.
+I used a laser printer.
+If you are using an Inkjet Printer you may want to set the ink first using the tutorial HERE.
 After removing the white excess paper, you will have 10 double-sided, simply gorgeous bookmarks.

 2. Fold each bookmark in half using your fingers and gradually place them on your table.
 Don’t press the folded line too much, it’s best not to apply too much pressure on it – just press enough to make an impression.
 Because of the fold, I found it easier to arrange them standing up on my table, rather than laying them down.